rafaelygn/random_things/readme.md

-## Random Things
+# Random Things

+When i'm studying, I like to have some easy query files.
+I always can consult when in doubt of some command, sintax or idea

-this repository is organized in:
+## This repository is organized in

     Everything
         ./